IRLL/HierarchyCraft/README.md

 # or random_env = gym.make("RandomHcraft-v1", n_items_per_n_inputs={0:2, 1:5, 2:10}, seed=42)
 ```

+# More about HierarchyCraft

+## Online documentation

-Learn more in the [documentation](https://irll.github.io/HierarchyCraft/hcraft.html)
+Learn more in the [DOCUMENTATION](https://irll.github.io/HierarchyCraft/hcraft.html)